Schmidt sting pain index: Scale

-Pain Level 1
+Level 1

 Some of the insect stings Schmidt considered to be at a pain level of 1 include the Southern fire ant, the graceful twig ant, the Western paper wasp, the urban digger bee, and most small bees.
 The duration of the pain of insect stings categorized into Pain Level 1 generally is five minutes or less.

-Since many small bees are categorized into a pain level of 1, most toxic polypeptides in bee venom are melittin, apamin, and MCD peptide.
+Many small bees are categorized into a pain level of 1, with their venom containing polypeptides such as melittin, apamin, and MCD peptide.
 Melittin is the main toxin of bee venom, and it damages red blood cells and white blood cells.
 Apamin is a neurotoxin that augments polysynaptic reflexes.
 MCD peptide destroys mast cells.

-Feeling only slight pain, Schmidt described the sting of an urban digger bee, categorized into Pain Level 1, as "almost pleasant, a lover just bit your earlobe a little too hard."
-Also rated into Pain Level 1, Schmidt has described the sting of a sweat bee as "light, ephemeral, almost fruity.
+Feeling only slight pain, Schmidt described the sting of an urban digger bee, categorized into pain level 1, as "almost pleasant, a lover just bit your earlobe a little too hard."
+Also rated into pain level 1, Schmidt has described the sting of a sweat bee as "light, ephemeral, almost fruity.
 A tiny spark has singed a single hair on your arm."

-Pain Level 2
+Level 2

 Schmidt set the sting of the Western honey bee at a pain level of 2 to be the anchoring value, basing his categorization of all other stings on it.
-He has categorized a variety of wasps, bees, and ants into Pain Level 2, including yellowjackets, the Asiatic honey bee, the trap-jaw ant, and the bald-faced hornet.
+He has categorized a variety of wasps, bees, and ants into pain level 2, including yellowjackets, the Asiatic honey bee, the trap-jaw ant, and the bald-faced hornet.
 The duration of the pain of the stings in this level is generally between five and ten minutes long.
 Schmidt categorized the majority of Hymenopteran stings as having a pain level of 2.

 The sting of a termite-raiding ant, categorized as a pain level of 2, has a similar feeling as "the debilitating pain of a migraine contained in the tip of your finger," according to Schmidt.
-On the contrary, a yellowjacket's sting was described as being "hot and smoky, almost irreverent.
+A yellowjacket's sting was described as being "hot and smoky, almost irreverent.
 Imagine W. C. Fields extinguishing a cigar on your tongue."
+He also described the sting of the honeybee as a similar feeling to "The oven mitt had a hole in it when you pulled the cookies out of the oven."